mistertandon/english-ted-talk/basic/prompt-02-brief-content.md

 ---

-Could you please shorten the content below while preserving its core context and key facts?
+Could you please shorten the content below around 250 words while preserving its core context and key facts?

 Input content: